 The difference between emotional hunger and physical hunger

-Emotional hunger and physical hunger feel very different once you can distinguish between them.
-Emotional hunger often hits suddenly and feels overwhelming, creating an urgent urge to eat comfort foods like cheesecake, pizza, or a whole bag of chips for an instant sense of relief.
-On the other hand, physical hunger builds gradually and tends to be satisfied by healthy foods like vegetables or nutritionally balanced choices.
-With physical hunger, you’ll feel it in your stomach with sensations like a growling belly or hunger pangs, and you’re likely to stop eating when you feel satisfied.
-In contrast, emotional eating can lead to mindless eating until you’re uncomfortably stuffed and may leave you with feelings of regret, guilt, or shame.
-Recognizing these clues can help you break free from the cycle and respond with awareness rather than an automatic craving.
+Once you can tell the difference, emotional hunger, and physical hunger feel entirely different.
+Emotional hunger can come on quickly and feel dramatic, leading to an immense desire to devour comfort foods — cheesecake, pizza, a family-sized bag of chips — for a momentary sense of relief.
+Physical hunger, by contrast, develops slowly and is often also satisfied with more wholesome food such as vegetables or nutritionally dense options.
+With physical hunger, you can feel it in your stomach with feelings like a growling belly or hunger pangs, and you’re likely to stop eating when you feel full.
+In contrast, emotional eating often results in mindless eating until you are painfully full and may result in feelings of regret, guilt, or shame.
+If you see these cues, you can break the cycle and respond consciously and not, “I want a hamburger.”

 What causes someone to eat because of their emotions?